Supporting Teachers’ Growth With Coaching

 We at Teaching Strategies feel so strongly about the importance of coaching that we’ve written entire books about it.
-We developed Coaching to Fidelity versions help coaches support teachers who are implementing The Creative Curriculum® for Preschool, The Creative Curriculum for Infants, Toddlers & Twos, and The Creative Curriculum for Family Child Care.
+We developed Coaching to Fidelity versions to help coaches support teachers who are implementing The Creative Curriculum.
 Coaching to Fidelity also includes guidance on individualizing feedback based on each teacher’s level of experience and suggestions for how to build and nurture positive relationships with teachers.

 Teaching can be a difficult and emotionally taxing job.

 These dedicated professionals deserve a champion who can help them reflect on their own professional development.
 A coach who plays a critical role in encouraging, championing, and modeling best practices for teachers has a big responsibility.
 When teachers have coaches who are dedicated to helping identify their strengths and support their growth, they are more likely to feel empowered to make changes to their practice.
 Consider what Mike Singletary, a former NFL player and coach, once said: “Players respond to coaches who really have their best interests at heart.”
 A solid foundation of mutual respect between the teacher and the coach goes a long way in supporting a teacher’s growth and refinement.